 17. September 2014 – present, Director, Manpower, Personnel and Resources, Office of the Surgeon General, Falls Church, Va.

 Legion of Merit

-Meritorious Service Medal with silver and two oak leaf clusters
+Meritorious Service Medal with seven oak leaf clusters

 Air Force Commendation Medal with two oak leaf clusters